coolsamson7/ngx/README.md

 - centralized error handling ( including error boundaries )
 - session handling
 - i18n integration
-- meta-data based approach that allows for
+- meta-data based approach required for the microfrontend logic and additional dynamic approaches
-  - filtering of available features according to authentication, authorization or other aspects ( e.g. feature flags )
-  - automatic router configuration according to the metadata
-  - dynamic navigation features that are based on the meta-data and custom rules
-  - feature outlets that cover both local and federated components and allow for custom async preloading logic ( e.g. i18n loading )
-  - custom application configurations with support for both client and server side logic

 While the framework supports enterprise portals with dynamic microfrontends - and server side configuration mechanisms - as one extreme it also covers small local only applications without significant coding and rampup overhead, making it a one-size-fits-all framework.